dansgithubuser/playground/notes/vi.md

 nnoremap ,j :wincmd j<CR>
 nnoremap ,k :wincmd k<CR>

+Reverse Lines
+Select the desired lines, hit !, and in the resulting prompt pipe the lines through tac a la :'<,'>!tac.
+See man tac for more details.

 ### custom syntax highlighting
 Some custom syntax files in `config/vim/syntax`
 To install a custom syntax: `cp syntax-file.vim ~/.vim/syntax/`